No-Cook Tomato (Pizza) Sauce

 Using fresh tomatoes can be tempting, but they can be unreliable—especially during the colder months—and result in a watery, bland tasting sauce.

-• They don’t need to be cooked to draw out their natural flavours.
+• Canned tomatoes don’t need to be cooked to draw out their natural flavours.
 Good quality crushed or whole canned tomatoes have the right balance of acidity, sweetness and depth of flavour, all without having to turn on the stove.

 • They’re a pantry staple.
 Stock up and you’ll be ready for a pizza night any day of the week!